Category: UXID

 Validating Product Ideas

 This course focuses on how to design, implement, and measure multichannel experiences to ensure they deliver value for users and businesses.
-Students learn techniques for conducting competitive analyses, A/B testing, and customer journey mapping to validate product-market fit before development.
+Students learn techniques such as competitive analysis, A/B testing, and customer journey mapping to validate product-market fit before development.

 Interactive App Design

-This course builds upon Mobile Interactive Design I, guiding students on how to convert web-based applications into cross-platform native mobile applications.
-Special emphasis is placed on optimizing user experiences for different screen sizes and incorporating mobile-specific functionalities.
+Building on Mobile Interactive Design I, this course guides students in converting web-based applications into cross-platform native mobile applications.
+Emphasis is placed on optimizing experiences across screen sizes and incorporating mobile-specific features.

 Core Classes